ai4pm/TLGP_v0/README.md

 ## Instructions to run each experiment.

-The python scripts used to generate the data of Table 3, Table 4, and Figure 1 in our paper can be found in the following folder:
+The python scripts used to generate the data of Table 3, Table 4, Figure 1 and Figure 2 in our paper can be found in the following folder:

 cd /TLGP/scripts/DL